marekdano/myhome-app/README.md

 - property price,
 - info about number of bedrooms,
 - property address,
-- property type and
+- property type,
-- desciption
+- description

 The images should be displayed nicely through carousel or gallery.